 Bruce Jacobson facilitates results with both nonprofit and government organizations as a consulting facilitator and planner.
 Formerly, as superintendent of Boston Harbor Islands National Recreation Area, he connected coastal islands with an urban population.
 Bruce was Chief of Planning & Land Resources at Acadia National Park in Maine, where he began working for the National Park Service.
 In addition, Bruce has been active in the non-government sector as a professional with The Nature Conservancy, Maine Audubon Society, Maine Coast Heritage Trust, and Girl Scouts of the U.S.A., among others.

 Bruce Jacobson studied wildland recreation at the University of Montana School of Forestry, earning a BS in natural resource conservation.
 He holds a master’s degree in human resource education from Boston University School of Education (EdM).
 Bruce is a trained mediator and the International Association of Facilitators certified him a Professional Facilitator (2006).
+He is a National Association for Interpretation Certified Interpretive Planner.

 What Others Say